mufkuw/m-paperless/docs/configuration.md

     !!! note

-        This value cannot contain a path (e.g. domain.com/path), even if you are installing paperless-ngx at a subpath.
+        This value cannot contain a path (e.g. domain.com/path), even if you are installing M-Paperless at a subpath.

 #### [`PAPERLESS_CSRF_TRUSTED_ORIGINS=<comma-separated-list>`](#PAPERLESS_CSRF_TRUSTED_ORIGINS) {#PAPERLESS_CSRF_TRUSTED_ORIGINS}